 Important dates for the special issue

-FBR Symposium on HR Process Research: November 8, 2019 (Guizhou University of Commerce)
+FBR Symposium on HR Process Research: November 20, 2020 (Renmin University of China)

 Guest Editorial Team